rushsteve1/trash-d/README.md

 `trash-d` is licensed under the terms of the [MIT License](./LICENSE).
 You are free to use it for any purpose under the terms of that license.

+## Known Limitations

+- You can't trash a file across a filesystem border.
+This can lead to issues when trashing from `tmpfs` or removable drives.
+  Contributions towards fixing this are welcome!